ari-harlem-caballero/Scratch-worskhop-organizer-supabase/README.md

 ## Event
 - On load
   - Fetch all workshops (with participants)
-    - for each workshop,
+    - for each workshop:
-      - loop through participants. for each partipant, render and append participant element to workshop element
+      - loop through participants. for each participant, render and append participant element to workshop element
     - render and append workshop element to list element
 - On click of participant
   - delete the participant